Frequently asked Questions

 We’ve done our best to keep it real simple.
-Right now, we have just two options - the Flyway Box and the Prairie Box.
+Right now, we have three options - the Meadowlark Box, Flyway Box, and the Prairie Box.
 Choose the one that best fits your needs.
-Then choose to have it shipped to you once every month, or once every other month, once a quarter, or every six months.
+Then choose to have it shipped to you once every month, once every other month, once a quarter, or every six months.
 Then the same order will be shipped to you on that schedule unless you change or cancel it.
 We will never ship your box without confirming you're ready for and will be there to receive it.
 You can change or cancel anytime up until it’s shipped (which will show on your My Account page).

 Because ecosystems and cows both come in wholes.
 In order for us to maximize the chance we succeed in our objective of restoring grassland bird habitat, we have to sell all parts of animal in balance.
 The composition of our boxes and their balance in our offering are designed to utilize the whole animal as best we can.

 Additionally, we've tried to optimize box sizes to both meet your household's needs while minimizes the negative impact of shipping, so it may be a bit larger than other offerings.
 But if one box is just a bit too big for your monthly needs, simply select the option to get your box every other month, quarterly, or every 6 months.